quasipedia/Lanterns/README.md

 Description
 -----------
-Lanterns (Russian for "clock") is the program that runs the core of a word clock.
-It has been written in AVR assembly language, for the ATmega168 µC, using _avr-as_ as assembler.
+Lanterns is the program that runs the core of a word clock.
+It has been written in AVR assembly language, for the ATmega168 µC, using __avr-as__ as assembler.

 Licence